 The Vaccine Research Center is a clinical research unit operating within the Faculty of Medicine and Health Technology at the Tampere University in Finland.
 It carries out clinical trials on vaccines in co-operation with the pharmaceutical industry.

-Our mission is to develop and introduce new, safer and more efficient vaccines for both children and adults.
-We aim to enhance the quality of life by preventing diseases with vaccines.
-Vaccine Research Center was founded by professor Timo Vesikari and is now led by dean Tapio Visakorpi, M.D., Ph.D., Faculty of Medicine and Health Technology.
+Our mission is to introduce new, safer and more efficient vaccines for both children and adults.
+We aim to enhance the quality of life by preventing diseases by vaccination.
+Vaccine Research Center was founded by emeritus professor Timo Vesikari and is now led by dean Tapio Visakorpi, M.D., Ph.D., Faculty of Medicine and Health Technology.

 The original specialty of the Center is viral vaccines for children, and the Center is well known for its studies on rotavirus, varicella and influenza vaccines.
 Studies conducted in Tampere have been pivotal to the registration of rotavirus vaccines globally and the varicella vaccine and MMR + varicella vaccine in Europe.
 More recent trials on pneumococcal and meningococcal conjugate vaccines have played a key role in the introduction of these vaccines.

 The Center also investigates vaccines for adults and the elderly, including hepatitis B vaccines, influenza vaccines and herpes zoster vaccines.